Bring your personal devices to the enterprise network with Cisco User Defined Network – Cisco Blogs

 Add chatty protocols such as mDNS and UPnP among others—and it just adds to the damage it can do to your enterprise network.

 How does it work?
-It all begins on a shared networkfor example you could have students in a dorm or seniors living in senior living facilities or developers and testers looking to emulate home environment.
+It all begins on a shared network; for example you could have students in a dorm or seniors living in senior living facilities or developers and testers looking to emulate home environment.
 There’s a lot of devices jockeying for space on the network and not only that, these devices aren’t private.
 Anyone can see them, and a lot of time, anyone can access them.
-With Cisco UDN users get their own private partition on the network
+With Cisco UDN users get their own private partition on the network.

 Now your users can bring their home devices to the enterprise network and control their devices like they do at home.
-Users will now only see their personal devices on the network even when they are connected to shared enterprise network.
-Not only that—and here’s the really cool thing—they can invite other users to their UDN and even share services between their personal devices and their friend’s devices while in their UDN defined partition
+Users will now only see their personal devices on the network even when they are connected to a shared enterprise network.
+Not only that—and here’s the really cool thing—they can invite other users to their UDN and even share services between their personal devices and their friend’s devices while in their UDN defined partition.

 And it couldn’t be easier.
 All users have to do is download a new mobile app from Cisco (available for free in the Apple App and Google Play stores).
 This app allows them to control their UDN-defined partition, you can allow and deny access to your devices with a touch of a button.
 But get this, users can pre-register their personal devices before they bring them in enterprise network.
 That means user devices are ready to be used the minute they walk on campus.
 None of our competitors can say the same thing.
 The only thing that you have to do is enable the Cisco UDN solution from Cisco DNA Center and it works!